annefried/annefried.github.io/_pages/publications.md

 2023
 ----

 Valentin Knappich, Simon Razniewski, and Annemarie Friedrich.
+2023.
+[BoschAI @ PLABA 2023: Leveraging Edit Operations in End-to-End Neural Sentence Simplification](https://arxiv.org/abs/2311.01907).
+Arxiv pre-print.

 Sophie Henning, Talita Anthonio, Wei Zhou, Heike Adel, Mohsen Mesgar, and Annemarie Friedrich.
 2023.
 [Is the Answer in the Text?
 Challenging ChatGPT with Evidence Retrieval from Instructive Text]().
 In Proceedings of Findings of the Association for Computational Linguistics: EMNLP 2023. <i>to appear</i>